seanywang0408/Crawling-CV-Conference-Papers/README.md

 ## Introduction

 Python code to crawl computer vision papers from top CV conferences.
 Currently it supports CVPR, ICCV, ECCV, NeurIPS, ICML, ICLR, SIGGRAPH.
-It leverages [selenium](https://www.selenium.dev/), a website testing framework to crawl the titles and pdf urls from the conference website, and download them one by one with some anti-anti-crawler tricks.
+It leverages [selenium](https://www.selenium.dev/), a website testing framework to crawl the titles and pdf urls from the conference website, and download them one by one with some simple anti-anti-crawler tricks.

 ## Requirements
 ```